aws-samples/aws-reinvent-trivia-game/pipelines/README.md

 * api-service-codedeploy-pipeline.ts: Builds and deploys the backend API service to Fargate using CodePipeline's ["ECS (Blue/Green)" deploy action](https://docs.aws.amazon.com/codepipeline/latest/userguide/integrations-action-type.html#integrations-deploy-ECS)
 * static-site-pipeline.ts: Provisions infrastructure for the static site, like a CloudFront distribution and an S3 bucket, plus bundles and uploads the static site pages to the site's S3 bucket
 * chat-bot-pipeline.ts: Builds and deploys the chat bot Lambda function and Lex model
+* canaries-pipeline.ts: Builds and deploys the monitoring canaries

 ## Prep